Chobrenga/N64-SpyDVI/README.md

 # N64-SpyDVI
-N64 DVI mod board using RP2040 and some DVI bit banging firmware from the PicoDVI project.
+N64 DVI mod board using RP2040 and some DVI bit banging firmware from the [PicoDVI-N64](https://github.com/kbeckmann/PicoDVI-N64) project.
 Should be able to be installed as cut or no cut.

 ![](./Images/Board3D.png)